xwiki-labs/eesc-xwiki/eesc-xwiki-distribution/README.md

 of certificates or add the certificate file with `--cacert`.

 You can now stop the Tomcat instance with `tomcat/bin/shutdown.sh` script.
-Even if the script is executed almost instantly, the effective stop takes a few seconds.
+Even if the script is executed almost instantly, the effective shutdown of the JVM takes a few seconds: a immediate restart WILL not work.

-You can now replace the `web.xml` with the `web.cas.xml` to have the default configuration with the authentication system.
+You can now replace the `web.xml` with the `web.cas.xml` to have the default configuration with the authentication system and then restart the Tomcat.

-- Tomcat
-- Directory into Tomcat webapp
-- Specific script to start Tomcat
-  - data directory inside this script
-- MySQL
-- Config Apache avec AJP
-- Change the environment.permanentDirectory in xwiki.properties
-- Change in hibernate.cfg.xml
-- Change xwiki.db in xwiki.cfg
-- Change in jmxDomain in WEB-INF/cache/infinyspan/config.xml